-Additionally, in 2013, Mintz’s Sue Finegan received the International Bar Association Pro Bono Award for the firm’s impactful pro bono work relating to domestic violence and sexual assault.
+Additionally, Mintz’s Sue Finegan is a recipient of the International Bar Association Pro Bono Award for the firm’s impactful pro bono work relating to domestic violence and sexual assault.

-The Boston Bar Association presented Mintz with the Thurgood Marshall Award for extraordinary pro bono service in recognition of Mintz’s Domestic Violence Project, which marked its 20th anniversary in 2010.
+The Boston Bar Association presented Mintz with the Thurgood Marshall Award for extraordinary pro bono service in recognition of Mintz’s Domestic Violence Project.

-In recognition of the firm’s work serving vulnerable people fleeing to the U.S. border, Mintz was selected alongside a handful of other firms for the National Legal Aid and Defender Association’s Beacon of Justice Award in 2020.
+In recognition of the firm’s work serving vulnerable people fleeing to the U.S. border, Mintz was selected alongside a handful of other firms for the National Legal Aid and Defender Association’s Beacon of Justice Award.